The Stats period selector and compare mode

 - The Studio Overview tabWhat the Overview tab on Studio Stats shows — total sessions, active team, completion rate, workstation use, today's snapshot, the next 7 days strip, and any open action items.

-- The Studio Revenue tabWhat the Revenue tab on Studio Stats shows — gross studio revenue, commission income, guest fee income, the revenue-by-period bar chart, kept deposits, and seasonality.
+- The Studio Revenue tabWhat the Revenue tab on Studio Stats shows — gross and net studio revenue, your team's revenue, guest fee income, the revenue-by-period curve, the team-vs-guest net breakdown, and seasonality.

-- The Team tabWhat the Team tab on Studio Stats shows — total sessions, the resident vs guest split, sessions per practitioner with completion rates, and the period-by-period breakdown.
+- The Team tabWhat the Team tab on Studio Stats shows — the resident vs guest split, sessions per practitioner broken down into completed, dropped and scheduled, and the period-by-period breakdown.

 Was this helpful?